-3.4.4 This guideline is based on In addition to the guidance on preparation of an SDS developed by the UNSCEGHS, there are a number of internationally recognised standards.
-These including the ILO Standard under the Recommendation 177 on Safety in the Use of Chemicals at Work, the International Standard 11014 of the International Standard Organization (ISO), the European Union Safety Data Sheet Directive 91/155/EEC as amended by 2001/58/EC and the American National Standard Institute (ANSI) standard Z 400.1.
+3.4.4 In addition to the guidance on preparation of an SDS developed by the UNSCEGHS, there are a number of internationally recognised standards.
+These include the ILO Standard under the Recommendation 177 on Safety in the Use of Chemicals at Work, the International Standard 11014 of the International Standard Organization (ISO), the European Union Safety Data Sheet Directive 91/155/EEC (Directive 2001/58/EEC should be mentioned) and the American National Standard Institute (ANSI) standard Z 400.1.